djordjevicv/react-todo/README.md

-# React ToDo list
+# To do list developed with React

+This project was developed as part of the online course "REACT" in collaboration with Krojačeva škola online learning platform.
+You can access the course by pressing the following [link](https://www.krojacevaskola.com/kursevi/online/react).

 React To-Do list utilizing Tailwind CSS, React Hooks, Context API and much more.
 It includes the following functionalities:
-1. Adding individual tasks based on user's input.
+✅ Adding individual tasks based on user's input.
-2. Crossing off completed tasks.
+✅ Crossing off completed tasks.
-3. Deleting individual tasks.
+✅ Deleting individual tasks.
-4. Deleting all tasks at once.
+✅ Deleting all tasks at once.
-5. Displaying the total number of remaining tasks.
+✅ Displaying the total number of remaining tasks.
-6. Saving entered data even after closing the application.
+✅ Saving entered data even after closing the application.

 ## Want to give it a try?